Complexity classification of local Hamiltonian problems: QMA -hardness of special cases of S -local Hamiltonian with local terms

 In this appendix we prove $\qma$-hardness of the various special cases of \shamlf\ which are required to complete the proof of Proposition~\ref{prop:2shamlf}.
 The second-order perturbation theory that we need to use can be encapsulated as the following lemma.
+For example, this lemma allows us to generate an effective interaction of the form $A\otimes D$ by using interactions of the form $A\otimes B$ and $C\otimes D$.

 \begin{lem} Consider Hamiltonians $H^{(1)} = \sum_i A^{(i)} \otimes B^{(i)}$, $H^{(2)} = \sum_i C^{(i)} \otimes D^{(i)}$, and two orthogonal states $\ket{\psi},\ket{\psi^\perp} \in B(\C^2)$.
 Take an overall Hamiltonian $\helse$ such that $\|\helse\| = \Omega(1)$ and pick two qubits $a$, $c$ from those on which $\helse$ acts.
 Add an extra qubit $b$, and set